 Apart from the tomb of the vizier, the archaeologists also discovered three different plundered burial chambers.
 At the moment it is difficult to say who is buried there.
 [Forensic-]Anthropologists are to determine this next year based on analysis of the remains of the mummy.

 In the tomb-chamber of the vizier, [were found] part of the deceased’s endowments — cartonnage (a type of cover in which the mummy is placed) as well as bandages in which the mummy was bound.

 Cartonnage made of layers of clothes, glue, crushed lime, gypsum, and so-called gesso.
 The finished cover was painted.

-“On the cartonnage beautiful, ornate, colourful pictures [in which] you can read in hieroglyphs the name of the vizier.
+“On the cartonnage beautiful, ornate, colorful pictures [in which] you can read in hieroglyphs the name of the vizier.
 It is also visible on the fragments of the bandages” says Dr. Szafrański.

-The Polish mission in Deir el Bahari has reconstructed three unusual important elements of the highest terrace — the overhead [highest?] courtyard (the place where the most important festivities occurred), the Coronation Portico with statues of the queen, as well as the main sanctuary of the god Amun-Re, the most important place in the temple.
+The Polish mission in Deir el Bahari has reconstructed three unusual, essential elements of the highest terrace — the overhead [highest?] courtyard (the place where the most critical festivities occurred), the Coronation Portico with statues of the queen, as well as the main sanctuary of the god Amun-Re, the most important place in the temple.

 Polscy archeolodzy odkryli grób wezyra w świątyni Hatszepsut, Szymon Łucyk, PAP – Nauka w Polsce, Poland, February 22, 2006.
 Translated by Andrew Bak, March 06, 2006.